 ...all this, just as I started the first term of Grade 12 high school (where a very cool English teacher agreed to let me pursue an independent study program on James Joyce and 'Ulysses.'
 More on that later.)

-Fortunately nearly all of these events were shot with a pre-digital world Pentax S3 fully manual camera on Tri-X B&W 35mm or Agfa colour slide film.
+Fortunately nearly all of these events were shot with a now-antiquated pre-digital device: the Pentax S3 fully manual camera shooting Tri-X B&W 35mm or Agfa colour slide film.
 Thankfully.